 Scholarships for Māori learners, Ngā karahipi mā ngā ākonga Māori

-If your whakapapa is Māori, find out what extra scholarships you could apply for and put yourself forward – you could be awarded hundreds or even thousands of dollars towards tertiary study costs.
+If your whakapapa is Māori, find out what scholarships you could apply for and put yourself forward – you could get hundreds or even thousands of dollars towards tertiary study costs.

 StudySpy – Use the ethnicity filter on StudySpy’s free scholarship database to search for New Zealand and international scholarships.